Ammonia & Ammonium Sensor

 Non-ionic ammonia is the toxic form and dominates at high pH values.
 NH 4+ ions are relatively non-toxic and dominate at low pH values.
 Typically, less than 10% of ammonia is in the toxic form at pH values less than 8.0 pH units.
 This percentage increases significantly with increasing pH.
 The balance between NH 3 and NH 4 + is also affected by temperature.
 At any pH, more toxic ammonia is present in colder water.

-Nitrogen is present in a wide range of compounds and forms and is considered the ultimate “fast change artist”.
+Nitrogen exists in many compounds and forms.
 In municipal wastewater, it is encountered mainly as a waste product in the form of urea, which has been partially converted to ammonium nitrogen by ammonification.
 In an aeration tank, the initial step of nitrification consists in the oxidation of the nitrogen present in the wastewater to nitrate by nitrite, which requires oxygen.

 For fish, ammonium is already toxic at very small concentrations.
 Therefore, water bodies with an ammonium concentration of 1 mg/l are not suitable for fishing.
 Therefore, the discharge values that must be met are very low.